MelanieLinares/portfolio-new/site/content/post/stayonline-eu.md

 <section>
 <div class="inner-wrap">

-  ## Internationalization and globalization was at the heart of market research
+  ## Internationalization and globalization was at the heart of the go-to market strategy
   - international sales interns, Outside Sales team members, and the Marketing team were interviewed
   - Marketing ran specific user surveys
   - The website would need multi-language support, translated documentation, and branding tweaks